 You are not eligible to apply if you are:

 - an individual, partnership or trust (however, an incorporated trustee may apply on behalf of a trust)

-- a Commonwealth or state government agency or body (including PFROs and government business enterprises).
+- a Commonwealth, state or territory government agency or body (including government business enterprises and corporate Commonwealth entities).

 We define an incubator as a business support organisation that fosters innovative start-ups focused on international trade, through the provision of services such as seed funding, colocation, mentoring, professional services and access to networks.
 It can include accelerators and germinators.